 - Installing an alarm: Unlike smoke, carbon monoxide gathers near the ground because it’s heavier, therefore, we recommend plugging your carbon monoxide detectors into outlets close to the ground.
 Lucky for you, carbon monoxide detectors are inexpensive and easy-to-find at your local hardware store.
 Be sure to look for a model that plugs into an outlet and also has a backup battery in case there is a power outage in your home.
 Purchase several detectors, so you can have one on at least every floor of your home, but ideally every bedroom.
 These carbon monoxide detectors pick up even the smallest of leaks and will alert everyone in your home if there is possible danger.
 It’s important to test these alarms, just as you would your smoke alarm, on a monthly basis.

 - Preventing leaks.
 One of the best ways to prevent carbon monoxide leaks in your home is to schedule your annual HVAC maintenance appointment.
-An HVAC professional will be able to find small issues leading to further damage and potential carbon monoxide leaks in the future.
+An HVAC professional will be able to find small issues.
+These issues lead to further damage and potential carbon monoxide leaks in the future.
 You HVAC technician will also be able to check your carbon monoxide detectors to ensure they are working properly.

 Are you unsure of when your last HVAC maintenance appointment was?
 That probably means it was too long ago, and you should schedule an appointment.
 Preventing leaks and other damage will not only save you money in the long run, but keep your family safe from carbon monoxide poisoning.